rphln/Swordsong/the-ivory-tower.md

 ## Lily

 - Automata, female.
-  - Maxwell’s 7th masterpiece.
+- Maxwell's 7th masterpiece.
 Has an overly optimistic but soothing personality.

 | Archetype | Ranged |
 | --------- | ------ |